italia/eudi-wallet-it-docs/docs/en/trust.rst

 MUST keep it up-to-date.
 The federation configuration is the Trust Anchor's Entity Configuration, it contains the public keys for signature operations and the maximum number of Intermediates allowed between a Leaf and the Trust Anchor (**max_path_length**).

-Below is a non-normative example of a Trust Anchor Entity Configuration, where each parameter is documented in the `OpenID Federation <OIDC-FED>`_ specification:
+Below is a non-normative example of a Trust Anchor Entity Configuration, where each parameter is documented in the `OpenID Federation <OID-FED>`_ specification:

 .. code-block:: text